himeno-sun-lab/himeno-sun-lab.github.io/content/en/authors/Maojie/index.md

   - Students
 ---

-Jie MAO is a master student in 2nd year in the Himeno-Sun Lab.
+Jie MAO is a doctoral student in 1st year in the Himeno-Sun Lab.